-Welcome to Kemper County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Kemper County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Kemper County is located in the East Central portion of Mississippi on the Alabama border.
 Kemper County was formed on December 23, 1833, one of sixteen counties formed from land the Choctaw Indians ceeded with the Treaty of Dancing Rabbit.